-Contrary to widespread reports, the Nigerian on Wednesday denied that its men were involved in the killing of of , Keffi last Wednesday.
+Contrary to widespread reports, the Nigerian Army on Wednesday denied that its men were involved in the killing of four students of Nasarawa State University, Keffi last Wednesday.

-The students were allegedly by soldiers were called in to help quell protest over poor water supply to their hostels last Monday.
+The students were allegedly killed by soldiers who were called in to help quell protest over poor water supply to their hostels last Monday.

 “What these people are writing is not correct.
 Soldiers were not deployed and couldn’t have carried out the shooting.
 Our men were on patrol duty at Keffi,” said the Army PRO.